FIND ME ON

 Read: Feb 10, 2023 • Rating: 7/10

-The strategies are all simple and intuitive.
+The strategies are all intuitive.
 This is also more of a correlative study than a causational one, so it's hard to say that the factors Collins choose's to highlight are the exclusive set necessary to succeed.

 Awaken the Giant Within